Black hole starship

 In astronautics, a black hole starship is the theoretical concept of a starship capable of interstellar travel using a black hole as an energy source for spacecraft propulsion.
 The concept was first discussed in science fiction, notably in the book Imperial Earth by Arthur C. Clarke, and in the work of Charles Sheffield, in which energy extracted from a Kerr–Newman black hole is described as powering the rocket engines in the story "Killing Vector" (1978).

 In a more detailed analysis, a proposal to create an artificial black hole and using a parabolic reflector to reflect its Hawking radiation was discussed in 2009 by Louis Crane and Shawn Westmoreland.
 Their conclusion was that it was on the edge of possibility, but that quantum gravity effects that are presently unknown will either make it easier, or make it impossible.
-Similar concepts were also sketched out by Bolonkin.
+Similar concepts were also sketched out by Alexander Bolonkin.

 Advantages

 Although beyond current technological capabilities, a black hole starship offers some advantages compared to other possible methods.
 For example, in nuclear fusion or fission, only a small proportion of the mass is converted into energy, so enormous quantities of material would be needed.
 Thus, a nuclear starship would greatly deplete Earth of fissile and fusile material.
 One possibility is antimatter, but the manufacturing of antimatter is hugely energy-inefficient, and antimatter is difficult to contain.
 The Crane and Westmoreland paper states: